Plans for FIS Games Gather Pace

 25th May 2023

 It would take place every 4 years and would be the biggest event of its kind outside the Winter Olympics.
 The International Ski & Snowboard Federation is already asking potential host areas to submit bids.
-NEW

 The FIS Games will see multiple snowsports disciplines being staged during a two-week period during the non-Olympic and non-World Championship season.